Species: Human mutate

 - Archaic Weapon for an Advanced Age: She primarily uses swords in combat.

-- BFS: Her Godslayer blade.
+- BFS: Her Godslayer blade is a large sword.

 - Green-Skinned Space Babe: Fits this trope to a T, a tall, hot, green-skinned warrior.

 - Lady of War: She's impeccably graceful both in and out of combat, relies far more on skill as compared to strength or big guns, and is frighteningly deadly either with or without a weapon.

 - Heroes Prefer Swords: She is skilled with every kind of weapon but she uses mostly swords.

 - Mad Scientist's Beautiful Daughter: She's the adopted daughter of Thanos.